astronomer/astro-provider-anyscale/CONTRIBUTING.rst

 1. Update the local sources to address the issue you are working on.

-   * Make sure your fork's main is synced with airflow-provider-anyscale's main before you create a branch.
+   * Make sure your fork's main is synced with astro-provider-anyscale's main before you create a branch.
 See `How to sync your fork <#how-to-sync-your-fork>`_ for details.

    * Create a local branch for your development.
-Make sure to use latest ``airflow-provider-anyscale/main`` as base for the branch.
+Make sure to use latest ``astro-provider-anyscale/main`` as base for the branch.
 This allows you to easily compare changes, have several changes that you work on at the same time and many more.

    * Add necessary code and unit tests.